laakko/acentric/README.md

 ### Build
 This library uses the CMake build system.
 You need CMake installed on your computer to build the project.

-Currently, flex and bison are *required* to build.
-On Linux, flex/bison should be available from your package manager (if they aren't installed already).
-On windows, you'll need to install Cygwin with flex.exe and bison.exe.
-This will be cleaned up in the future.

-With flex and bison installed, go to the root directory of the project, open a command window or terminal and type:
+Go to the root directory of the project, open a command window or terminal and type:

 ```sh
 mkdir build
 cd build
 cmake ..
 ```

+(Flex and Bison are *optional* to build--only a developer working on the language needs them.
+On Linux, flex/bison should be available from your package manager (if they aren't installed already).
+On windows, you'll need to install Cygwin with flex.exe and bison.exe.
+This will be cleaned up in the future.
+You'll also need to turn the BUILD_LEXER_AND_PARSER_SOURCE CMake option on, which is off by default.)

 If you are on Windows using Visual Studio, there will be a .sln file in the `build` folder which can be opened in Visual Studio.